top of page

 LHEIDLI T'ENNEH LEA

-Please review a copy of the Local Education Agreement (LEA) between Lheidli T'enneh and SD57.
+Click on the download icon to view the Local Education Agreement (LEA) between Lheidli T'enneh and SD57.

 MCLEOD LAKE INDIAN BAND LEA